FlorianFe/scroll-position/README.md

-# snap-svg
+# scroll-position

-An element that wrapps the snap.svg library.
+An element that holds the percent value of the relative scroll position in parent Node.

 ## Dependencies